Bureau of Energy and Technology Policy (BETP)

-The Bureau of Energy and Technology Policy (BETP) manages local, state and regional energy policy issues for the Connecticut Department of Energy and Environmental Protection (DEEP) with the goal of establishing a clean, economical and reliable energy future for all residents.
+The Bureau of Energy and Technology Policy manages energy, telecommunication, and broadband policy issues and program deployment for the Connecticut Department of Energy and Environmental Protection with the goal of establishing a clean, economical, resilient, and reliable energy and technology future for all residents.

 The Bureau of Energy and Technology Policy has four offices:

 These offices collaborate to serve Connecticut in the following focus areas:

 The Energy Action Plan outlines the State’s longer term strategy to improve energy affordability and reliability by reducing our dependence on fossil fuel supplies that are vulnerable to geopolitical disruptions and extreme weather events.
 The State’s strategy focuses on energy efficiency and clean energy resources, and capitalizing on historic federal funding opportunities available to invest in these areas.